confluentinc/kafka-images/local/README.md

 ## License

 Usage of this image is subject to the license terms of the software contained within.
-Please refer to Confluent's Docker image software license terms [here](https://docs.confluent.io/platform/current/installation/docker/image-reference.html)
+Please refer to Confluent's Docker images documentation [reference](https://docs.confluent.io/platform/current/installation/docker/image-reference.html) for further information.